lewy192/README-Generator/README.md

 ## Installation

-To install this project As you are reading this, you're already in my repo so just download the code, install node js and voila.
+To install this project:
+As you are reading this, you're already in my repo so just download the code, install node js, open the folder in vs code and type in terminal
+`node index.js`

 ## Features